Arty-Facts/ood_detectors/README.md

 ## Usage
 This package includes several OOD detection algorithms, each tailored to different aspects of OOD detection:

-- DDM_Likelihood: A likelihood-based detector that utilizes score-based denoising diffusion models (DDM) to map complex distributions to known ones.
+- Likelihood Based: SubSDE_DDM, VPSDE_DDM and VESDE_DDM are likelihood-based methods that use different variations stochastic differential equations for DDMS to detect OOD samples.

 - Residual: This method employs the least significant eigen vector for OOD detection.